Chaklader/landmark-classification-cnn/NOTES.md

 zero cars, or many cars.
 The same images could also have one person, zero people or many people.
 In each one of these cases, we need the network to output one vector of class scores plus 4 numbers to define the bounding box for each object.
-How do we build a network with a variable number of outputs?

 It is clear that a network with the same structure as the object localization network would not work, because we would need a variable number of heads depending on the content of the image.
 One way would be to slide a window over the image, from the upper left corner to the lower right corner, and for each location of the image we run a normal object localization network.
 This sliding window approach works to a certain extent, but is not optimal because different objects can have different sizes and aspect ratios.
 Thus, a window with a fixed size won't fit well all objects of all sizes.
 For example, let's consider cars: depending on how close or far they are, their size in the image will be different.
 Also, depending on whether we are seeing the back or the front, or the side of the car, the aspect ratio of the box bounding the object would be pretty different.
-This becomes even more extreme if we consider objects from different classes, for example cars and people:

-Nowadays there are two approaches to solving the problem of handling a variable number of objects, and of their different aspect ratios and scales:
+This becomes even more extreme if we consider objects from different classes, for example cars and people: Nowadays there are two approaches to solving the problem of handling a variable number of objects, and of their different aspect ratios and scales:

 1. One-stage object detection
    We consider a fixed number of windows with different scales and aspect ratios, centered at fixed locations (anchors).
-   The
-   output of the network then has a fixed size.
+   The output of the network then has a fixed size.
 The localization head will output a vector with a size of 4 times the number of anchors, while the classification head will output a vector with a size equal to the number of anchors multiplied by the number of classes.

 2. Two-stage object detection
    In the first stage, an algorithm or a neural network proposes a fixed number of windows in the image.
 These are the places in the image with the highest likelihood of containing objects.
 Then, the second stage considers those and applies object localization, returning for each place the class scores and the bounding box.

 In practice, the difference between the two is that while the first type has fixed anchors (fixed windows in fixed places), the second one optimizes the windows based on the content of the image.
 In this lesson we are only going to treat one-stage object detection.

 ### One-Stage Object Detection: RetinaNet